Are There More Car Accidents in Summer or Winter?

 Excessive Heat

 Temperatures in certain parts of California, like Death Valley, can reach up to 116F in July.
 This excessive heat can make drivers dehydrated and drowsy, which can lead to driver fatigue.
 Be sure to drink lots of water and pull over if you are feeling sleepy.
-Sun glare is also a major concern during the summer, and can impair your visibility.
+Sun glare is also a major concern during the summer and can impair your visibility.
 Always keep a pair of sunglasses on hand to avoid sun blindness.

 Inexperienced Drivers

 School is out for the summer, which means more young drivers on the road.
 This is one of the top reasons why summer is the most dangerous time to drive on the road.
 Teenage drivers have little experience behind the wheel and are more likely to take risks, like speeding or texting while driving.
-According to the CDC, teen drivers aged 16 to 19 are three times as high to be in a fatal car accident as drivers ages 20 and older.
+According to the CDC, teen drivers aged 16 to 19 are three times as likely to be in a fatal car accident as drivers ages 20 and older.
 If you are a parent to a teen driver, it’s important to educate them on the importance of safe driving practices to avoid an accident.

 Hazardous Weather Conditions